Skip to Content

 Instructions

 1. In a mixing bowl, combine flour and salt.
-Add the warm water and oil and mix the dough with a spatula or spoon until the ingredients come together.
+Add the warm water and oil and mix the dough with a spatula or spoon until the ingredients come together to form a sticky dough.

 2. Using your hands, knead dough until it is soft and smooth, about 2 minutes.